officelearn/azure-docs.sv-se/articles/databox-online/data-box-edge-create-iot-edge-module.md

     }
     ```

-6. Infoga koden för **FileCopy**.
+6. Ta bort koden för **pipe-metoden** och infoga koden för **FileCopy**i dess ställe.

     ```
         /// <summary>
         /// This method is called whenever the module is sent a message from the IoT Edge Hub.
         /// This method deserializes the file event, extracts the corresponding relative file path, and creates the absolute input file path using the relative file path and the InputFolderPath.
         /// This method also forms the absolute output file path using the relative file path and the OutputFolderPath.
 It then copies the input file to output file and deletes the input file after the copy is complete.
         /// </summary>